speed of light

 Measuring the speed of light

 Another astronomical determination of the velocity was made by the English astronomer James Bradley in 1728.
-He observed that the stars are seen in slightly different directions depending on the position of the Earth in its orbit.
-This phenomenon, called stellar aberration, is caused by the Earth's motion and the differences in direction are simply related to the difference between this motion and the velocity of light.
+He observed that the stars are seen in slightly different directions depending on the position of Earth in its orbit.
+This phenomenon, called stellar aberration, is caused by Earth's motion and the differences in direction are simply related to the difference between this motion and the velocity of light.
 Bradley was therefore able to obtain a value for the velocity of light, and it was of the same order as Römer's figure.

 It was until almost 200 years later that Römer's result was verified by the Frenchmen, Fizeau and Foucault.
 Fizeau in 1849, and Foucault in 1862, succeeded in measuring the speed of light using comparatively short light paths.
 Neither made use of astronomy.